Skip to Main Content

 We have included third party products to help you navigate and enjoy life’s biggest moments.
 Purchases made through links on this page may earn us a commission.

+Looking for things to do in Miami for couples?
 Whether it's your first trip to Magic City or you're a long-time local looking to spice up date night, Miami has never been hotter—or filled with more romantic things to do.
 If you haven't visited Miami in the past decade, you'll notice the city has experienced a renaissance with new restaurants, bars, hotels and even neighborhoods.
 From authentic Cuban cuisine, with the cocktails and music to match, to buzzy beach clubs and pool scenes that could rival Las Vegas, Miami offers something for every kind of couple.

 In this article: